uasal/stp_etc_esc/README.md

 ## Usage

-Included in this repository is an [example notebook] of how an analysis would make use of the ESC exposure time calculator.
+Included in this repository is an [example notebook](https://github.com/uasal/stp_etc_esc/blob/develop/notebooks/ESC_ExposureTimeSNRCalculator_Demo.ipynb) of how to use the exposure time calculator assuming the default configurations.
+There is also an [executable python script](https://github.com/uasal/stp_etc_esc/blob/develop/notebooks/etc_esc_requirements.py) that will run the exposure time calculator assuming the default configurations and generate figures calculating SNR and noise sources for various individual frame exposure times.
-What is included in this readme is only a brief summary.